-- V Up to \$500

-- T 1 year
+- V Up to \$500 - T 1 year

-- C Permanent residence in Australia for student enrolled in the second to last year of the Law degree course.
+C Applicants should be Permanent Residents and enrolling in the second to last year of the Law degree course.
 Selection is based on academic merit, extracurriculur activities, community service, University activities, sport, cultural and professional interests.